bmcc-mmp/mmp460/wordpress/content-management.md

 The sidebar is an optional, separate area on the page that displays the [widgets](https://wordpress.org/support/article/wordpress-widgets/), which add additional content and features with a drag-and-drop easy setup.
 Examples of widgets are calendar or posts, custom menus or a gallery.
 The sidebar location and style are determined by the theme.
 Some themes offer more than one sidebar in different locations.
 To populate the sidebar, choose Appearance > Widgets.
 Drag any available widget to the sidebar and modify it as needed.

+### Adding Dynamic Features with Plugins

+Plugins are 3rd-party software that can be installed on a WordPress site to add features and extend its functionality.
+There are plugins to add relatively small features, such as slideshows and forms, as well as plugins that add extensive functionality, such as [e-commerce](https://wordpress.org/plugins/woocommerce/) or [social networking](https://wordpress.org/plugins/buddypress/).
+Choose plugins from the left menu to install and activate plugins.